core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 # Security Considerations {#security}

-This document defines how to convey CoAP over TCP and TLS.
-CoAP {{RFC7252}} makes use of DTLS 1.2 and this specification consequently uses TLS 1.2 {{RFC5246}}.
-CoAP MUST NOT be used with older versions of TLS.
+Implementations of CoAP MUST use TLS version 1.2 or higher for CoAP over TLS.
+The general TLS usage guidance in {{RFC7525}} SHOULD be followed.

 Guidelines for use of cipher suites and TLS extensions can be found in {{I-D.ietf-dice-profile}}.

 TLS does not protect the TCP header.
 This may, for example, allow an on-path adversary to terminate a TCP connection prematurely by spoofing a TCP reset message.

+CoAP over WebSockets and CoAP over TLS-secured WebSockets do not introduce additional security issues beyond CoAP and DTLS-secured CoAP respectively {{RFC7252}}.
+The security considerations of {{RFC6455}} apply.

 # IANA Considerations {#iana}